Frequently Asked Questions

 14. Are there additional fees for mediations conducted outside of San Antonio?

-If mediation can be completed in 3 hours, there is no additional fee for half day mediations conducted in Boerne, Castroville, Lytle, New Braunfels or any other town along the 35, 10 and 90 corridors between those sites and San Antonio.
+If mediation can be completed in 3 hours, there is no additional fee for half day mediations conducted in Boerne, Castroville, Lytle or New Braunfels.

-If the parties would like to schedule a full day mediation or one of the parties would like to schedule two half day mediations for the same day, there is no additional fee for me to travel to Austin, Blanco, Corpus Christi, Del Rio, Eagle Pass, Floresville, Hondo, Laredo, Pleasanton, San Marcos, Seguin or any other town along the 35, 10, 90, 281 and 37 corridors between those sites and San Antonio.
+If the parties would like to schedule a full day mediation or one of the parties would like to schedule two half day mediations for the same day, there is no additional fee for me to travel to Blanco, Floresville, Hondo, Pleasanton, San Marcos or Seguin.